soul9/sabotage/README.md

 This is Sabotage, an experimental distribution based on musl libc and busybox.

 Currently Sabotage supports i386, x86_64, MIPS, PowerPC32 and ARM(v4t+).
+ARM hardfloat (hf) is supported via crosscompilation of stage1, since it requires a recent GCC which we can't easily bootstrap in stage0 due to library dependencies of GCC introduced with 4.3.

 The preferred way to build Sabotage is using a native Linux environment for the desired architecture.